 How to Make Cashew Cream

 This dairy-free, vegan cashew cream is incredibly versatile.
-You can make a sweet cashew cream, savory cashew cream or cashew sour cream.
 It’s perfect for dips and cream-based sauces.

 Watch the video and learn how to make cashew cream: